What is the Decolonize Un-Conference?

 Who should apply?

 Only people of color can attend this event.
-White allies are encouraged to support by making a donation/reparation.
+White allies are encouraged to support by volunteering and/or making a donation/reparation.
 All ages and activist experience levels are welcome.
 We ask that all attendees do their best to attend the entire event on both Saturday & Sunday.

 Is there a cost?